-We are pleased that the senior living sector and our communities in particular are prioritized for the first phase of the COVID-19 vaccine distribution.
-Our comprehensive approach to fighting COVID-19 and the hard work and dedication of our community staff has kept resident safety and well-being at the forefront of all we do.
-Kimberly S. Lody, President and CEO
+We’re thankful our communities and the broader senior living industry are among the first to receive COVID-19 vaccines.
+And we’re proud of the hard work and dedication of our team members to keep residents’ safety and well-being at the forefront of all we do.
+Kimberly Lody, President and CEO

 Frequently asked questions